torsday/notebook/learning_log.md

 ---

-- [Kitematic](https://kitematic.com/), a pretty slick tool to interact with your docker images.
+- [Kitematic](https://kitematic.com/), a nice tool to interact with your docker images.

 - Playing around with [Huginn](https://github.com/cantino/huginn/), an interesting agent tool, like IFTTT ([here's a nice video](https://vimeo.com/61976251)). ...pretty sure it's logo and name alude to one of my favorite authors, [Daniel Suarez](http://www.goodreads.com/author/show/1956402.Daniel_Suarez).